8 of the Best Shopify Blog Examples [Copy Their Strategy]

 - 10 Best Meditation Books (From Beginner to Expert)

-Biofeedback company Muse uses its blog to attract budding meditators, showcase their expertise, and back-up their product’s benefits.
+Biofeedback company Muse has an awesome product strategy, but they've an equally awesome blogging strategy .
+Muse uses its blog to attract budding meditators, showcase their expertise, and back-up their product’s benefits.

 One thing to note is their blog’s clean and minimalistic design.
 The blog creates a sense of peace, but also a feeling of scientific advancement.
 This is no accident.
 Muse uses their blog’s visual design to give the reader a sense of the feelings they want their products to evoke.

-💡 Pro Tip: Think about how you want customers to feel about your products.
-Style your blog using colors and typography that reflects this feeling.
-Dial-in your brand’s voice to match the same emotions.
-Use Mailchimp’s free style-guide to hone your tone.
+💡 Key Takeaways: Think about how you want customers to feel about your products.
+Style your blog using colors and typography that reflect your your brand’s image and voice to match those same emotions.
+Use Mailchimp’s free style-guide to hone your ecommerce brand tone.

 Top 3 Posts by Traffic: